AMPL: Availability

+library to build linear, mixed-integer, and Constraint Programming solvers, replacing ASL for those not requiring automatic differentiation.

 Status history

 This table present significant steps in AMPL history.

 A sample model

 A transportation problem from George Dantzig is used to provide a sample AMPL model.
 This problem finds the least cost shipping schedule that meets requirements at markets and supplies at factories.